-1. Willmott, W., Rocks and landscapes of the national parks of central Queensland.
+1. Anonymous, Keppel Bay landscapes Capricorn Coast, in Rocks and landscapes notes.
+Brief backgrounds.
 2006, Geological Society of Australia, Queensland Division.

 3. Larcombe, P. and K.J.
 Woolfe, Terrigenous sediments as influences upon Holocene nearshore coral reefs, central Great Barrier Reef, Australia.
 Australian Journal of Earth Sciences, 1999.
 46 (1): p.
 141-154.

 4. Ryan, D., H. Bostock, B. Brooke, and J. Marshall, Bathymetric expression of the Fitzroy River palaeochannel, northeast Australia: Response of a major river to sea-level change on a semi-rimmed, mixed siliciclastic-carbonate shelf.
 Vol. 201.
 2007.
 196-211.

 5. Ryan, D.A., H.C.
 Bostock, B.P.
 Brooke, and D. Skene, Sedimentology and acoustic stratigraphy of Keppel Bay, south-east Queensland, Australia.
 2009, Geoscience Australia, Record, 2009/14, 107 pp.

 6. Ozcoasts Technical Reports.
 Available online http://www.ozcoasts.gov.au/search_data/crc_rpts.jsp.
 2009, Geoscience Australia.